mz496/QuickLang/README.md

 An example of the "Send to Messenger" plugin and "Message Us" plugin are located at `index.html`.
 The "Send to Messenger" plugin can be used to trigger an authentication event.
 More details are available at the [reference docs](https://developers.facebook.com/docs/messenger-platform/plugin-reference).

+## Contributors
+This project was made with the help of Kevin Hong and Matthew Zhu, two CMU students.

 ## License

 See the LICENSE file in the root directory of this source tree.
 Feel free to useand modify the code.